Blog Post

 Most intend to charge for upgrades or advertising when businesses see value in it.

-They scrape websites for the initial information and so listings become outdated when a business grows and changes.
+They scrape websites for initial information, so listings become outdated as a business grows and changes.

 Search each variation of the company name and right anything you find that is incorrect.